kbgar24/jekyll-now/_posts/2017-11-17-JavaScript-Class-Instantiation-Patterns.md

 const mazda = Car({}, 0, 3);
 ```

-The prototypal style further improves upon this concept by assigning Class methods directly to the Class constructor's prototype, instead of creating the *carMethods* object.
+The prototypal style improves upon this concept by assigning Class methods directly to the Class constructor's prototype, instead of creating the *carMethods* object.

 The [*Object.create()*] function creates a new object, setting the first given argument as the prototype object for that new object.
-Thus, all instances of Car will fallback to the Car.prototype object when looking up methods.
-This is similar to, although more efficient, than the functional-shared style.
+Thus, all instances of *Car* will fallback to the *Car.prototype* object when looking up methods.
+The use of fallback is much more efficient that the solutions employed in the functional and functional-shared styles, as any changes to the methods on the *Car.prototype* object will be immediately accessible to all already-instantiated instances of the *Car* class.

 # Psuedoclassical